On the structure and dynamics of secondary flows over multi-column roughness in channel flow: Conclusion

 To uncover why different $s_a/H$ regimes give rise to either coherent or disrupted secondary flows in the long-time-averaged fields, we examined the instantaneous flow behaviour in \S\ref{sec: Instantaneous results}, focusing on the transient mechanisms that are obscured by time averaging.
-The key findings from this section are summarized below: \begin{enumerate} \item Across all the cases, regardless of the $s_a/H$ regime, the LMPs and HMPs do not remain permanently aligned with the roughness topography.
-Instead, they alternate between each other in a chaotic, non-periodic manner over time. \item In the regimes $s_a/H \gtrsim 1.2$ and $s_a/H \lesssim 1$, where a dominant polarity of secondary flow is observed in the long-time-averaged visualizations, the dominant pathway tends to persist for the majority of the simulation.
+The key findings from this section are summarized below: \begin{enumerate} \item Across all the cases, regardless of the $s_a/H$ regime, the \R{updrafts and downdrafts, along with their associated LMRs and HMRs, respectively,} do not remain permanently aligned with the roughness topography.
+Instead, they alternate between each other in a chaotic, non-periodic manner over time. \item In the regimes $s_a/H \gtrsim 1.2$ and $s_a/H \lesssim 1$, where a dominant polarity of secondary flow is observed in the long-time-averaged visualizations, the dominant \R{vertical motion} tends to persist for the majority of the simulation.
 While reversals may still occur, they are generally infrequent and short-lived.
-In contrast, in the intermediate regime ($1.2 \gtrsim s_a/H \gtrsim 1$), where the secondary flow structures appear disrupted in the long-time-averaged field, neither pathway dominates over time.
-Instead, frequent reversals occur, and both pathways tend to persist for similar durations, indicating that the disrupted appearance arises due to the comparable strength and temporal prevalence of the competing pathways.
-Nonetheless, delta-scale secondary structures with opposite rotational directions can be observed for these cases in the conditionally averaged flow field. \item Analysis of the vertical velocity time series showed that frequent pathway switching does not translate into a qualitatively different temporal signal.
-Even in cases with a persistent pathway, the low-frequency signal of vertical velocity exhibits similar quasi-periodic oscillations to those seen in cases with frequent reversals.
-This showed that the increased frequency of pathway switching reflects a near-zero mean vertical velocity rather than an inherently more chaotic fluctuation pattern. \item The PDFs of streamwise-averaged vertical velocity exhibited a clear multi-modal structure across all cases, indicating that the secondary circulations are inherently unsteady and that the vertical velocity fluctuates between multiple preferred states.
-In cases with a dominant polarity, these preferred states share the same sign of vertical velocity, while in intermediate cases, they span both positive and negative values, indicating that neither pathway dominates and both play an important role in shaping the flow dynamics. \item Overall, the analysis in this section showed that the temporal variability in the vertical momentum transport is a fundamental feature of the secondary flow dynamics. \end{enumerate}
+In contrast, in the intermediate regime ($1.2 \gtrsim s_a/H \gtrsim 1$), where the secondary flow structures appear disrupted in the long-time-averaged field, neither \R{vertical event} dominates over time.
+Instead, frequent reversals occur, and both \R{the updraft and downdraft events} tend to persist for similar durations, indicating that the disrupted appearance arises due to the comparable strength and temporal prevalence of the competing \R{vertical motions}.
+Nonetheless, delta-scale secondary structures with opposite rotational directions can be observed for these cases in the conditionally averaged flow field. \item Analysis of the vertical velocity time series showed that frequent \R{switching between the vertical events} does not translate into a qualitatively different temporal signal.
+Even in cases with a persistent \R{event}, the low-frequency signal of vertical velocity exhibits similar quasi-periodic oscillations to those seen in cases with frequent reversals.
+This showed that the increased frequency of \R{switching between the events} reflects a near-zero mean vertical velocity rather than an inherently more chaotic fluctuation pattern. \item The PDFs of streamwise-averaged vertical velocity exhibited a clear multi-modal structure across all cases, indicating that the secondary circulations are inherently unsteady and that the vertical velocity fluctuates between multiple preferred states.
+In cases with a dominant polarity, these preferred states share the same sign of vertical velocity, while in intermediate cases, they span both positive and negative values, indicating that neither \R{event} dominates and both play an important role in shaping the flow dynamics. \item Overall, the analysis in this section showed that the temporal variability in the vertical momentum transport is a fundamental feature of the secondary flow dynamics. \end{enumerate}